hackcatml/mlviewer/README.md

 # mlviewer
-Memory View & Edit PyQt6 application powered by Frida<br>
+An iOS, Android application memory view & edit PyQt6 application powered by Frida<br>
-It's a program running some useful frida scripts with ui
+It's a program running some useful frida scripts with ui to help mobile app analysis

 # Prerequisite
 ```